-Lifts of constrained or potentially constrained loads (a binding condition) including suction caused by hydraulic conditions and loads that may be frozen to the ground are complex lifts.
+Lifts of constrained or potentially constrained loads (a binding condition) including suction caused by hydraulic conditions and loads that may be frozen to the ground are critical lifts.

-Where overloading, loss of load (slack line condition) of the crane or rigging, or damage to the load is possible due to binding conditions or pre-tensioning, a portable LID with a readout readily visible to the signal person or RIC shall be used.
-When an LID is used, an appropriate stop point shall be established and the LID shall be carefully monitored to ensure the stop point is not exceeded.
+Where overloading, loss of load (slack line condition) of the crane or rigging, or damage to the load is possible due to binding conditions or pre-tensioning, a portable load-indicating device with a readout readily visible to the signal person or RIC shall be used.
+When a load-indicating device is used, an appropriate stop point shall be established, and the load-indicating device shall be carefully monitored to ensure the stop point is not exceeded.

-Chainfalls or other control means (for example procedures, micro-drives, load position/buffer) shall be used to avoid sudden overload of the crane or rigging gear.
-These lifts shall be treated as complex lifts.
+Chainfalls or other control means (for example, procedures, micro-drives, load position/buffer) shall be used to avoid sudden overload of the crane or rigging gear.
+These lifts shall be treated as critical lifts.